K2 (TV channel): Programs

-The channel is programmed for 4-14-year-olds, airing mostly children shows like Alvin and the Chipmunks, Oggy and the Cockroaches, Zig & Sharko and Total Dramarama.
-During 10:00pm and 1:00am along with its sister channel Frisbee it airs a block called Family Club, with educational shows taken from Discovery other channels like How It's Made and How Do They Do It?.
-During the night instead, it airs French recent shows taken off from the daily schedule, such as The Daltons and Mr. Magoo.
-On the weekends it airs Pokémon marathons and Total Drama.
+The channel is aimed for 4-14-year-olds, airing mostly children's shows like Alvinnn!!! and the Chipmunks, Oggy and the Cockroaches, Zig & Sharko and Total DramaRama.
+During 10:00pm and 1:00am, along with its sister channel Frisbee, it airs a block called Family Club, with educational shows taken from Discovery's other channels, like How It's Made and How Do They Do It?.
+During the night instead, it airs recent French shows taken off from the daily schedule, such as The Daltons and Mr. Magoo.
+On weekends, it airs Pokémon marathons and Total Drama.
 Whenever movies are aired (mostly on Mondays), they're repeated on Saturday at 1.00pm and Sunday at 9.00am.

 Movies

 From 2011 to 2013, the channel broadcast movies from the pre-2004 Metro-Goldwyn-Mayer library and DIC Entertainment and then from 2014 to 2021 movies from DreamWorks Animation and Universal Pictures.